-There’s nothing quite like digging through an op shop looking for that hidden gem, that unique clothing item, or valuable homeware.
-If you love scoring a bargain, enjoy the thrill of the hunt, or would like to save on everyday bits and pieces, a trip to the op shop is always fun.
+There’s nothing quite like digging through an op shop looking for a hidden gem, unique clothing item, or valuable homeware.
+If you love scoring a bargain, enjoy the thrill of the hunt, or simply want to save money on everyday bits and pieces, head to your local op shop.

 What makes a great op shop?

-While all op shops provide a valuable service to our community, some are simply better stocked than others.
-Here’s what we look for in the best op shops in the region:
+While all op shops provide a valuable service to our community, some are better stocked than others.

-- A great range of products.
-The best op shops have a huge range of products, including clothing, homewares, furniture, kids’ toys, art and collectors’ items – just make sure they’re not sacrificing quality for quantity!
+- Great range.
+The best op shops have a huge range of products, including clothing, homewares, furniture, toys, books, art and décor items.

 The best op shops in Canberra